Documentation Index

 3. Right-click the Subnets container and click Export List…

-7. Browse to the file exported in the steps above
+6. Browse to the file exported in step 4 above.

 Removed AD Dependency

-From version 9.0, you can deploy ControlUp Monitors on machines that are not joined to a local Active Directory (AD) domain.
-For details, see Removed AD Dependency for Monitors.
+You can deploy ControlUp Monitors on machines that are not joined to a local Active Directory (AD) domain.
+For details, see here.